 Before we continue, I am going to assume you are comfortable using Laravel Queues and also using Redis as your queue driver

 A not uncommon scenario and I'm sure many people come up with all kinds of ways to solve the problem, from using the PHP own sleep command to even creating an intermediary table and batch processing from there.
 Which are all solutions that although work, are pretty awkward and purposefully slow down your application.

 The solution to this problem was to create a rate limited throttle request in my job.
 What I will mention is you must be using Redis as your queue driver for this to work (and ideally Laravel Horizon for a better indication of what's happening).
-The reason for this simply down to Redis being able to accurately measure time as opposed to the usual Sync driver
+The reason for this simply down to Redis being able to use atomic operations as opposed to the usual Sync driver

 TL;DR: Check out the gist here